The Hunter Valley’s wackiest music venue brings the tunes to Denman

 ‘I love the complete ridiculous incongruity of this like… museum of Indonesian art being in the middle of Abermain.
 I mean it’s just so… it’s so ridiculous!
 But that’s what I love about it, it’s just a burst of colour.
 The vibrancy and colour is what this whole thing’s about.’

-He enthusiastically shows me through the venue-to-be, explaining that, wherever possible, he’s committed to repurposing things and using materials he can find on Marketplace or access secondhand.
+He enthusiastically shows me through the venue, explaining that, wherever possible, he’s committed to repurposing things and using materials he can find on Marketplace or access secondhand.
 The side of the bar is made from recycled hardwood and the carpet he’s acquired—which he describes as giving the space a ‘retro RSL vibe’ that he loves ‘for all the wrong reasons’—formerly belonged to a childcare centre.

 If he can get his hands on stained glass to replace every door and window, his creative vision will be complete.
 Everything Yaron describes feels perfectly aligned with the colourful, eccentric atmospheres his venues are so renowned for.